lawrennd/snippets/_ml/includes/dsail-porini-correlation-analysis-improvements.md

 \subsection{Extended Exercises}

 \notes{We didn't use all of the available data when we just classified days as "sighting" or "no sighting".
-Extend your analysis to include all the information in the file, like numbers of sightings, and numbers of animals in the photos.
+Extend your analysis to include all the information in the file, like numbers of sightings and numbers of animals in the photos.

 This will be quite challenging due to burst shots - assess the dataset and come up with a good definition of what a burst is, and a data structure that has the information you chose as important.